1176 Peak Limiter: History

-In 1966, Bill Putnam, engineer and founder of Universal Audio, began to employ the recently invented field-effect transistors (FET), replacing vacuum tubes in his equipment designs.
+In 1966, the engineer Bill Putnam, founder of Universal Audio, began to employ the recently invented field-effect transistors (FET), replacing vacuum tubes in his equipment designs.
 After successfully adapting the 108 tube microphone preamplifier into the new FET-based 1108, he redesigned the 175 and 176 variable-mu tube compressors into the new 1176 compressor.

 The initial units (A and AB revisions) were available in 1967 and were informally referred as "blue stripe" for their blue-colored meter section.
-Revision C, designed in 1970, saw one of the major design evolution, with less noise and harmonic distortion.
+Revision C, designed in 1970, saw one of the major design evolutions, with less noise and harmonic distortion.
 It was renamed to 1176LN and the face color changed to the now familiar solid black.

 Bill Putnam sold UREI in 1985 and Revision H was the last series produced by the original company.
-However, the company was re-established as Universal Audio in 1999 by the sons Bill Putnam, Jr. and Jim Putnam, and re-issued the 1176LN as its first product.
+However, the company was re-established as Universal Audio in 1999 by the sons Bill Putnam, Jr. and Jim Putnam, and the company re-issued the 1176LN as its first product.
 The original design was reproduced and revised thanks to the extensive design notes left by Bill Putnam.